 No group or consolidated annual financial statements are presented in terms of IFRS 10 Consolidated Financial Statements, as the Company's ultimate holding Company, MTN Group Limited incorporated in South Africa, produces consolidated annual financial statements available for public use that comply with International Financial Reporting Standards (IFRS).
 These group annual financial statements are available on the Company's website at www.mtn.com/investors.
-The disclosure in the separate annual financial statements of the Company's subsidiaries are considered to be adequate to enable the users of the annual financial statements of the Company to determine the financial position, financial performance and cash flows for the Group as a whole.
+The disclosure in the separate annual financial statements of the Company's subsidiaries are considered to be adequate to enable the users of the annual financial statements of the Group as a whole.
 Details of the Company's subsidiaries and associates are included in Note 13 to the annual financial statements.